This clinical preceptor website is designed to assist the clinical preceptors (supervisors) with program

 practices are reviewed at the beginning of the students’ clinical internship

-training, in the Radiation Safety course, Physics course and Radiobiology
+training, in the Radiation Safety, Physics and Radiobiology

 course.
 A copy of the radiation safety standards for students is located in the

 student handbook.
-The clinical supervisor will review the radiation dosimeter
+The clinical preceptor (supervisor) will review the radiation dosimeter

 reports with the student.
 The student will sign off that they have reviewed

-this report with the clinical supervisor and/or radiation safety officer.
+this report with the clinical preceptor (supervisor) and/or radiation safety officer.
 A

 copy of the cumulative radiation dosimeter report must be sent to the

-educational coordinator at the end of the clinical year.
+educational coordinator periodically or at the end of the clinical year.
 NOTE: The

 Students are required to log their